harena-lab/harena-docs/dccs/cellular/README.md

     * the origin's value+1 is greater than the target's value
   * action:
     * the origin transfers its value to the destination, increasing it in the process
-* `_/`
-  * calculates a share rate, which is the value origin equally divided by the neighbors
-  * conditions:
-    * the share rate is greater than 1
-    * the share rate is greater than the value of the target or the target has no value
-  * action:
-    * the origin transfers a share rate to the destination, decreasing it from the origin;
 * `==`
   * conditions:
     * the origin's value is greater than 0